Port Arthur Historic Site

 Exploring Port Arthur Historic Site

-We really wanted to visited the Port Arthur Historic Site while we were in Tasmania.
+I really wanted to visited the Port Arthur Historic Site while we were in Tasmania.
 Port Arthur is about a 1 hour 30min drive from Hobart.
-The Port Arthur Historic Site is a former convict settlement built in the 18th & 19th century, the huge convict site has more than 30 historic buildings and ruins and sits on over 100 acres.
+The Port Arthur Historic Site is a former convict settlement built in the 18th & 19th century.
+The huge convict site has more than 30 historic buildings and ruins and sits on over 100 acres.

 As we discovered, there isn’t a lot of transport options from Hobart to Port Arthur apart from driving or a tour bus.
 Graysline was the only wheelchair accessible shuttle I could find operating a tour from Hobart to Port Arthur Historic Site.
 Please read my full review on transport to Port Arthur here.

 After a lot of phones calls and organizing we decided to rent a non-accessible car during our Tasmania trip and just drive down to Port Arthur.
 Our drive to Port Arthur was very beautiful and scenic.
 We decided to book in a helicopter flight while we were down in Port Arthur.
 We booked in with Osborn Heli Tours and enjoyed the beautiful views of Port Arthur from above before we drove to the Port Arthur Historic Site just down the road.

 I was very keen to visit the Port Arthur Historic Site.
 I find history very interesting so the Historic site was on my “must see” list during our trip.
 The atmosphere there was very eerie but I found it fascinating to hear the stories of the imprisoned convicts and the soldiers that lived and worked there.
 It makes you really appropriate the time we live in and the things we take for granted.

 I actually found the Port Arthur Historic site more wheelchair accessible than I thought it would be.
 One of the main buildings was the old prison which had a glass ramp around the back to allow wheelchair access inside.

 There was also access to the Silent prison and it’s outside area.
 There were steps up into the cell sections, but I was still able to see them from the bottom of the steps.